 Think the Credit Bureaus Are Why You Got Denied?
 Think Again.

+If you got denied when you recently applied for a loan you might not know where to turn or what to do next.
 You’re probably painfully aware if your credit score is labeled as “very poor.”
 Maybe you’re excited because your score has nearly reached a “good” FICO rating.
 Wherever you are, know that the credit bureaus aren’t the reason you get approved or denied for a loan or credit card.

 The three major bureaus (Equifax, Experian, and TransUnion) aren’t sending reports that claim you yourself are either “good” or “bad.”
 They’re not blatantly telling lenders to approve or deny you.
 That’s not their job.